 How to create 1D and Linear Barcodes

-When it comes to relaying information, linear barcodes are still the industry standard for a reason.
+Linear barcodes remain the industry standard for relaying information.
 They are fast, reliable, and work with almost any scanner.
-Moreover, because these barcodes don't require complex image processing, they are the best choice for high-speed environments like retail checkout lines and conveyor belts.
+Since these barcodes don't require complex image processing, they excel in high-speed environments like retail checkout lines and conveyor belts.

-In this how-to guide, we will cover how to generate the most critical 1D formats and their everyday use cases using IronBarcode.
+This guide covers how to generate the most critical 1D formats and their common use cases with IronBarcode.

 Get started with IronBarcode